-After you have ensured that your older loved ones are safe and happy, relax and focus on making the most of the holidays and your time together.
-Encourage group activities to get your family moving; dance to some favorite tunes or take an evening stroll through the neighborhood to see the lights.
-By all means be merry, but be mindful that alcohol may dangerously interact with medications.
+After you have ensured that your older loved ones are happy and safe, focus on making the most of the holidays and your time together.
+A great way to beat feelings of loneliness is to invite family and friends and get everyone involved in the celebration.
+Encourage group activities to get your family moving: dance to some favorite tunes or take an evening stroll through the neighborhood to see the lights.

 Many of our fondest memories from childhood and youth are episodes from holidays past.
-Allow older loved ones to get nostalgic and reminisce over the holidays and about the holidays.
-Even seniors with advanced memory loss retain long-term memories, and may be able to speak vividly about a Christmas more than 50 years ago.
-Get out photo albums, family videos and holiday music that bring the past to life for elderly people.
+Allow older loved ones to get nostalgic and reminisce over the holidays.
+Even seniors with advanced memory loss retain long-term memories and may be able to speak vividly about a Christmas more than 50 years ago.
+Get out family photo albums and videos that bring the past to life for your parents and senior loved ones.

-If you believe your older loved one’s safety or health may be at risk, or if their needs aren’t quite being met, then it may be time to get professional guidance.
-A Place for Mom’s senior living referral service is free, and you can reach us at (877) 369-9261 or www.aplaceformom.com.
+If you believe your senior loved one’s health or safety may be at risk, then it may be time to get professional insight from our senior living experts..

-Sending warm wishes for an incredible holiday season and a prosperous and New Year!
+We’re sending warm wishes to you and yours for an incredible holiday season and a prosperous New Year!